AntonSot-Github/AntonSot-Github/README.md

 - Tailwind / Bootstrap
 - Git

 ---

 ## 🎯 Goal

-Looking for a Junior PHP / Laravel / Fullstack Developer position
+Looking for a PHP / Laravel / Fullstack Developer position
 Open to relocation and on-site / hybrid work